paraspell/docs/docs/sdk/xcmPallet.md

 const tx = await builder.buildAll()
 // Or if you use signers in senderAddress:
-// await builder.signAndSubmit() - Signs and submits the transaction; returns TX hash for tracking
+// await builder.signAndSubmit() - Signs and submits the transaction (only working in 1click scenarios); returns TX hash for tracking
+// await builder.signAndSubmitAll() - Signs and submits transactions (required in 2click scenarios); returns array of TX hashes for tracking

 // Make sure to disconnect API after it is no longer used (eg. after transaction) await builder.disconnect()